smacke/ffsubsync/README.md

 reference:

 ~~~
-subsync reference.srt -i unsynchronized.srt -o synchronized.srt
+ffsubsync reference.srt -i unsynchronized.srt -o synchronized.srt
 ~~~

-`subsync` uses the file extension to decide whether to perform voice activity detection on the audio or to directly extract speech from an srt file.
+`ffsubsync` uses the file extension to decide whether to perform voice activity detection on the audio or to directly extract speech from an srt file.

 Speed
 -----
-`subsync` usually finishes in 20 to 30 seconds, depending on the length of the video.
+`ffsubsync` usually finishes in 20 to 30 seconds, depending on the length of the video.
 The most expensive step is actually extraction of raw audio.
-If you already have a correctly synchronized "reference" srt file (in which case audio extraction can be skipped), `subsync` typically runs in less than a second.
+If you already have a correctly synchronized "reference" srt file (in which case audio extraction can be skipped), `ffsubsync` typically runs in less than a second.

 How It Works
 ------------